Administrative & Office Support job market report cover, Tampa-St. Petersburg-Clearwater, FL, 2026-06

 Entry-Level Candidates

-Best target: Target on-site receptionist, front desk, office assistant, and admin coordinator openings in healthcare services, hospitality, retail, and food-service operators where customer interaction is constant.[10][7]
+Best target: On-site receptionist, front desk, office clerk, and admin coordinator roles in healthcare, hospitality, retail, and service-heavy employers.[6][5]

 Mid-Career Candidates